AhYasse/BEE2BEE/README.md

 1.  **Main Point (Tracker/API)**: The central supervisor that tracks active peers and exposes the HTTP API.
 2.  **Worker Nodes (Providers)**: Machines that run `deploy-hf` to host AI models and serve requests.
 3.  **Desktop App (Frontend)**: An Electron+React UI for managing the network and chatting with models.
-4.  **ConnectIT Cloud (Colab)**: A Google Colab notebook acting as a Cloud Node using Hybrid Tunneling.
+4.  **Bee2Bee Cloud (Colab)**: A Google Colab notebook acting as a Cloud Node using Hybrid Tunneling.

 ---